No Jail for Failure to Pay Fines and Costs

-Defense attorneys have an ethical obligation to argue on behalf of their clients that the Michigan Supreme Court has made clear that when the sentencing court is enforcing a payment obligation, a defendant is entitled to a comprehensive ability-to-pay assessment.
+Defense attorneys have an ethical obligation to argue that the Michigan Supreme Court has made clear that when the sentencing court is enforcing a payment obligation, a defendant is entitled to a comprehensive ability-to-pay assessment.

 What is the “ability to pay assessment”?
-This is when a court determines whether a defendant is either indigent or has the ability to pay the fines and/or costs as imposed.
-For example, if a defendant owes $25,000.00 in restitution and is not indigent but cannot come up with the full balance owed, he cannot legally be incarcerated for his inability to pay even though he may be employed and technically not be indigent.
+This is when a court determines whether a defendant is either indigent or can pay the fines and/or costs as imposed.
+For example, if a defendant owes $25,000.00 in restitution and is not indigent but cannot come up with the total balance owed, he cannot legally be incarcerated for his inability to pay even though he may be employed and technically not be indigent.
 The court should consider the defendant’s present employment, earning capacity, living expenses, outstanding debts and liabilities‚ public assistance, and other similar considerations.
-Oftentimes these elements have already been considered, and a defendant has been determined to be indigent for appointing an attorney.
-It is hypocritical to determine that someone is indigent for purposes of appointed counsel and then make a contrary finding when it comes to the court collecting money.
+Often these elements have already been considered, and the judge has determined a defendant is indigent for appointing an attorney.
+It is hypocritical for the judge to decide that someone is indigent for appointed counsel and then make a contrary finding regarding the court collecting money.

-Almost thirty years ago, the United States Supreme Court held that to deprive a person of his conditional freedom simply because, through no fault of his own, he cannot pay a fine . . . is contrary to the fundamental fairness required by the Fourteenth Amendment.
+Almost thirty years ago, the United States Supreme Court held that to deprive a person of his conditional freedom simply because he cannot pay a fine, through no fault of their own, is contrary to the fundamental fairness required by the Fourteenth Amendment.
 Bearden v Georgia, 461 US at 672-673.
 Today, the constitutional right against imprisonment for failure to pay a debt is well established under both the Thirteenth and Fourteenth Amendments (the Thirteenth Amendment prohibits conditions in which the victim is coerced by threat of legal sanction to work off a debt to a master.
 Under the Fourteenth Amendment, a State may not impose a fine as a sentence and then automatically convert it into a jail term solely because the defendant is indigent and cannot forthwith pay the fine in full).